 Change the needle – a dull needle is not good for stitching over a few layers of fabric and thick rubber.
 Use universal needle size 90/14.

 Make the stitch length bigger (3 – 3.3 mm)

-Making a stopper and attaching it to the piece of the shelf liner.
+STEP 3 Making a stopper and attaching it to the shelf liner

 This part is not really essential but the pad works better with it.